DeForest Area High School

-DeForest Area High School is a public high school in DeForest, Wisconsin.
+DeForest Area High School is a public high school in DeForest, Wisconsin, United States.
 Part of the DeForest Area School District, the school serves students in grades 9–12.
-DeForest Area High School serves more than 1,000 students from the communities of DeForest, Windsor, and parts of Hampden, Leeds, Bristol, Burke, Vienna and portions of Madison and Sun Prairie.
+DeForest Area High School enrolls more than 1,000 students from the communities of DeForest, Windsor, and parts of Hampden, Leeds, Bristol, Burke, Vienna and portions of Madison and Sun Prairie.
 The school's colors are purple and gold.

+Athletics

+DeForest's athletic nickname is the Norskies, and they have been members of the Badger Conference since 1987.